Answering "Why Work Here"

 To stand out as someone who is truly interested in the role, you should optimally strive to find insights specific to the team you are joining, and use that to justify your interest (and therefore fit).

-Here are some common avenues to get team-specific insights:
+Common avenues to get team-specific insights:

-1. Gain more insights about the team's stack or practices from the job description (in some cases, there could be many details you could tap on)
+1. Gain more insights about the team's stack or practices from the job description.
+In some cases, there could be many details you could tap on

-Here are some useful questions you could ask:
+Useful questions you could ask:

 1. What are some of the unique challenges or learning opportunities that developers get on your team versus other companies?